 In pursuing its investment objective set out above, the Fund holds a number of financial instruments.
 The Fund's financial instruments comprise securities and other investments, cash balances and debtors and creditors that arise directly from its operations.
-Further details of the risks that arise in connection with financial instruments and how these risks are managed are set out in note 13 of the financial statements.

-Unit Trust schemes are not permitted by the Regulations2 to enter into a transaction if its purpose could reasonably be regarded as speculative.
+Unit Trust schemes are not permitted by the Regulations to enter into a transaction if its purpose could reasonably be regarded as speculative.
 The Fund's use of financial instruments satisfies these requirements and no speculative trading in financial instruments is undertaken.

-The Fund invests predominantly in collective investment schemes, as shown in the Portfolio statement on page 11.
-Management fees for the funds in which it invests are met by the Manager out of the operating charges set out in the Comparative table on page 9.
+The Fund invests predominantly in collective investment schemes, as shown in the Portfolio statement on page 10.
+Management fees for the funds in which it invests are met by the Manager out of the operating charges set out on page 9.